soloterm/.github/profile/README.md

 In this GitHub org, you'll find the following repositories:

 - [Solo](https://github.com/soloterm/solo): your all-in-one Laravel command to tame local development.
+- [Solo Screen](https://github.com/soloterm/screen): a terminal emulator written in pure PHP.
+- [Solo Dumps](https://github.com/soloterm/dumps): a Laravel command to intercept dumps from your Laravel application.
 - [Grapheme](https://github.com/soloterm/grapheme): a PHP package to measure the width of unicode strings rendered to a terminal.
-- [Solo Dumps](https://github.com/soloterm/dumps): a Laravel command to intercept dumps from your Laravel application.

 If you'd like to support the project, please head to [aaronfrancis.com/backstage](https://aaronfrancis.com/backstage) or [GitHub Sponsors](https://github.com/sponsors/aarondfrancis)!
 Your support makes this possible.